LAKES SOUTH OF ROME

-The region of Lazio is home to many lakes and lake towns, those of which are some of the most charming spots to visit.
+The region of Lazio is home to many lakes and lake towns.
+Which are some of the most charming spots to visit.
 Eruptions of volcanoes in the past gave way to many of these bodies of water.
-Regardless which direction you travel in the region, you’re sure to find a village along one of the many lakes that blows you away for its beauty, history, nature, etc. If you are planning to travel to the south of Italy and visit the capital city of Rome, continue on south to discover the following two magnificent inland seas.
+Regardless which direction you travel in the region, you’re sure to find a village along one of the many lakes that blows you away for its beauty, history, nature, etc. If you are planning to travel to the south of Italy and visit the capital city of Rome.
+You should continue on south to discover the following two magnificent inland seas.

 This lake is dedicated to the goddess of hunting and the moon – Diana.
-It is home to a temple dedicated to this ancient phenomenon and gave way to the nickname “Diana’s Mirror.”
+But it is home to a temple dedicated to this ancient phenomenon.
+And gave the nickname “Diana’s Mirror.”
 Lake Nemi offers unique festivals each year which celebrate various foods and vegetations of the area.
 For example, Genzano di Roma, hosts a festival each and every June to display flowers of the area in various ways.
-The main road of the town is covered in flowers, a sight you are sure to never forget!
+But the main road of the town is covered in flowers, a sight you are sure to never forget!
 While you’re there, try some fresh bread, the food which has helped also to put this city on the map.

 Another festival on Lake Nemi takes place around the same time but at the end of Spring/ beginning of Summer.
 The Strawberry Festival is held in the actual town of Nemi, from which the lake is named.
 The town and area are famous for their wild strawberries and are for sure a must try when dining in the lake’s main village.